 You cover topics including:

-Essex Business School is a member of the CFA Institute University Affiliation Program.
-CFA is a registered trademark owned by CFA Institute.
+Essex Business School is a member of the Chartered Financial Analyst (CFA) Institute University Affiliation Program.

 Accredited by the Association of Chartered Certified Accountants (ACCA) for the purpose of exemptions from some professional examinations.

 We foster your creativity and ethical awareness so you’re ready to meet the challenges of the international business world.
-93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).
+90% of University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).